sp1d3rx/dendrophis/README.md

 ## Features

 - **Context-efficient**: Avoids re-sending files into the context if it's already there (and hasn't changed), doesn't preserve thinking tokens in context, and the compaction is very efficient.
+- **Integrated Memory System**: Simple sqlite based memory, with tagging, searching, memory management, and auto-surfacing of relevant memories.
+Short summaries of memories with a link to the full memory is auto-injected about once every 10 turns, based on a relevancy score.
 - **OpenAI-compatible**: works with DeepInfra, OpenRouter, OpenAI, Ollama, Cloudflare Workers AI, or any OpenAI-compatible endpoint
 - **Session save/load**: sessions auto-save on exit (lzma-compressed) and can be resumed by ID
 - **Project primer**: remembers your project across sessions — structure, key files, and understanding.
 Detects file changes on disk and flags stale entries